umbraco/rfcs/cms/0027-the-future-of-search.md

 #### Extensibility

-We envision an extension model for indexing, which will allow for changing the default behavior (altering, adding and removing index data before it is sent to the search provider).
+We envision an extension model for indexing, which will allow for changing the default behavior (altering, adding and removing index data before it is sent to the search implementation).

 Part of this extension model will be the property index value factories themselves.
 They will be interchangeable, so custom indexing can be performed for _all_ properties of a given property editor.

 However, this will not cover all cases, so additional extension points will be called for.
 These are yet to be defined, but _could_ include:

 - An "also index these items" option to include additional content items for re-indexing when changes are made to specific content.
-- A "last minute" option to manipulate all index data for a single content item before it is passed to the search provider for indexing.
+- A "last minute" option to manipulate all index data for a single content item before it is passed to the search implementation for indexing.

 #### Examples of index data